 The medium chemical peel is also called the TCA peel.
 The TCA peel is the solution to wrinkles, scars, superficial blemishes, uneven skin tone, pigmentation issues, and undereye circles.

 During the procedure, a specially made chemical – trichloroacetic acid – is used to treat the skin.
 The doctor does a patch test to identify the type of chemical that is safe for your skin.
 The TCA peel is then customized by adding only specific quantities of the trichloroacetic acid to the solution that’s been personalized for you.

 Your face is cleaned with water or a wet cloth, and then a coat of the trichloroacetic acid solution is applied.
 This peel is left to soak into your skin for 15 minutes.
 The peel is then washed off with an iced saline solution that’s applied using a cotton gauze.
 A layer of soothing ointment is also applied to help reduce any discomfort or bruising.

 After treatment, redness and crusting will increase for a day or two until a thin crust of skin forms on your face.
 This skin will dry and fall off within a week, leaving behind flawless and youthful skin.

 • Reduced wrinkles and spots

 • Reduction in acne

 • Reduction of scarring

-To find out more about chemical peels and decide on the right option for you, speak with board-certified plastic surgeons Doctors Bivik Shah and Robert F. Centeno.
+To find out more about chemical peels and decide on the right option for you, speak with board-certified plastic surgeon Doctor Bivik Shah.
 Schedule a consultation – contact us today.